developertown/mixpanelable/README.md

 What is Mixpanel and why should I use it?
 -----------------------------------------
 Mixpanel provides an api to capture actions taken by users and visualize the resulting data.
-I'v used Mixpanel for a variety of reasons beyond traditional marketing funnels and retention reports.
+I've used Mixpanel for a variety of reasons beyond traditional marketing funnels and retention reports.
 For example, features can be profiled to track performance over time.
 Funnels can represent a workflow in your system, such as invoice generation and payment.

 If you haven't used Mixpanel before, I suggest looking through their [marketing site] and [features guide] for developers.